Rahu-Ketu Main Page

 Likes to eat oily, smoky foods such as smoked meat; or a tendency to intake smoke from oily herbs (via cigarettes cigars or pipes); or for the more religiously inclined, a habit of often burning incense."

 6th-from-Rahu-in-2 : The Trouble-makers:

 6/12 agency = bhava-7 =

-6th-from-Rahu + 12th-from-Ketu = yuvati bhava Beauty, wealth and knowledge, stored values, a privileged family lineage:
+6th-from-Rahu + 12th-from-Ketu = yuvati bhava Beauty, valuable goods and conserved knowledge, stored values, a privileged family lineage:

 The bhava which = 6th-from-Rahu + 12th-from-Ketu = most conflicted, adversarial, toxic, frustrating, insufficiently empowered, every-way-but-loose problematic environment of the nativity.

 Based in Rahu lagna = money and values, the 6th-from house (yuvati) manifests disagreement about values weighting.